VonHeikemen/lsp-zero.nvim/doc/md/guides/migrate-from-v1-branch.md

 ## Example config

-The following config recreates most of the features that were removed in `v1.x` branch.
+The following config recreates most of the features that were removed from the `v1.x` branch.

 ```lua
 local lazypath = vim.fn.stdpath('data') .. '/lazy/lazy.nvim'